based-ghost/react-functional-select/README.md

 [![License](https://img.shields.io/npm/l/react-functional-select.svg)](./LICENSE)
 [![Build Status](https://img.shields.io/travis/based-ghost/react-functional-select/master.svg)](https://travis-ci.org/based-ghost/react-functional-select)

-This package takes heavy inspiration from [react-select](https://github.com/JedWatson/react-select), so if you need a fully-featured and proven component go and check that out.
+This package takes heavy inspiration from [`react-select`](https://github.com/JedWatson/react-select), so if you need a fully-featured and proven component go and check that out.

 Essentially this is a subset of `react-select`'s API, engineered for ultimate performance and minimal footprint.
 It is built entirely using `React Hooks` and `FunctionComponents`.
 In addition, most of the code I was able to roll myself, so there are minimal peer dependencies to worry about:

-- [react-window](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
+- [``react-window``](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
-- [styled-components](https://github.com/styled-components/styled-components) to handle a dynamic and configurable styling system (while also aiding in the primary goal of performance).
+- [`styled-components`](https://github.com/styled-components/styled-components) to handle a dynamic and configurable styling system (while also aiding in the primary goal of performance).

-This is still a work in progress, but in its current state, should be suitable for the majority of use-cases.
-Please feel free to contribute and/or make suggestions - specificaly, in the following areas would be great:
+While still a work in progress, its current state should be suitable for many use-cases.
+Please feel free to contribute and/or make suggestions - specificaly, in the following areas:
 - Additional flexibility to the styling system.
-Currently handles simple-to-mid complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
+Currently handles simple-to-mid level complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
 As a fallback, you generate static `className` attributes on container nodes.
 - The ability to handle complex, multi-select scenarios (while keeping with the theme of optimal performance in as few lines of code as possible).

-## Installation (Including peer dependencies)
+## Installation (with peer dependencies)

 ```bash
 # npm